knpuniversity/symfony/knpu/extra-doctrine-collections/customizing-prototype.md

 ## Avoiding the Weird New Label

-But what's this random label down here: "Genus scientists" after the submit button!
+But... what's with that random label - "Genus scientists" - after the submit button!
 What the crazy!?

 Ok, so the reason this is happening is a little subtle.
 Effectively, because there